Kuadrant/kuadrant-operator/doc/user-guides/multi-cluster.md

 ### Setup our DNS

 Next we will apply a `DNSPolicy`.
-This policy will configure how traffic reaches the gateway.
+This policy will configure how traffic reaches the gateways deployed to our different clusters.
 Again it will be accepted but not yet enforced as we have no HTTPRoutes defined at this point.

 ```
 kubectl apply -f - <<EOF